 None of these explanations and especially not the last one proves superior intelligence or tact of the recruiter.
-But the fact as such is OK:

 PS: My commitment to you is to be honest and to debunk the secrets of my profession: If my dead body will be found, cut in pieces, on the parking lot of a cheap motel on a freeway in South France, it was one of my competitors…